-Files should be kept updated and stored securely.
-Files should only be accessed by those who need to and when file content is shared it is in line with Information Sharing Guidance.
+Records are kept updated and stored securely.
+Records should only be accessed by those who need to and when file content is shared, this is done in line with Information Sharing Guidance.

 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded electronically using the academy CPOMS system.
-If in doubt about recording requirements, staff should discuss with the designated safeguarding lead (or deputy) and read guidance in appendices 4.
+If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy) and read guidance in appendix 4.